Programming Model

 Customizing Channel Names

-annotations, you can specify a customized channel name for the channel, as shown in the following example:
+Using the @Input and @Output annotations, you can specify a customized channel name for the channel, as shown in the following example:

 public interface Barista {